akesterson/moonlight-skulk/README.md

 See above, the AI should only react to you when you are within an FOV cone in front of them (90 degrees, centered on their (x,y) center, extending infinitely, pointing forward)

-## TODO : Animated sprites

-All of the different AI types need to have animated sprites for their various states (standing, running, walking, left, right, up, down, etc).

 ## TODO : AI 'Emotion' effects

 When an AI is emotionally affected (scaredby the player, alerted to the player, relieved the player is gone, disappointed the player has escaped, etc), they should show "emotion" - sweat beads, anger bubbles, whatever.